-The Wallace Farm in Hillsborough has historical significance because it was the home of John Wallace (1812-1896).
-His grandparents had come to New Brunswick from Donegal in northern Ireland.
-Besides operating a large farm, he also owned a sawmill and was a director of the Albert Southern Railway.
+The John Wallace Farm in Hillsborough holds historical importance as the residence of John Wallace (1812-1896), whose grandparents immigrated to New Brunswick from Donegal, Northern Ireland.
+In addition to managing a large farm, Wallace owned a sawmill and served as a director of the Albert Southern Railway.

-From his youth he was public spirited and a rousing orator.
-He became Justice of the Peace of Albert County and the President of the county’s first agricultural society.
-His neighbour across the road, Mr. John Lewis, was an equally gifted public speaker.
+From a young age, Wallace displayed public spirit and exceptional oratory skills.
+He became the Justice of the Peace of Albert County and the President of the county’s first agricultural society.
+His neighbor, John Lewis, was similarly talented in public speaking.

-In 1864 an election was held principally to debate the question of New Brunswick joining in a union with Upper and Lower Canada and Nova Scotia.
-Mr. Lewis favoured Confederation, while Mr. Wallace strongly opposed the union.
-Although living only a stone’s throw from each other, their bombardments were of a verbal nature only.
-Albert County chose to back Confederation, the only county in the province to do so, and sent Mr. Lewis to the provincial legislature.
+In 1864, an election was held to discuss the possibility of New Brunswick uniting with Upper and Lower Canada and Nova Scotia.
+While Lewis supported Confederation, Wallace fervently opposed it.
+Although they lived just a stone’s throw away from one another, their exchanges were limited to verbal arguments.
+Albert County ultimately sided with Confederation, the only county in the province to do so, and elected Lewis to the provincial legislature.

-Mr. Wallace was not content to let his public life end in a defeat.
-He ran, successfully, in the first Canadian federal election, which was held in September, 1867.
-His federal parliamentary career spanned fifteen years, ending with his retirement in 1887.
+Undeterred by his earlier defeat, Wallace successfully ran in the first Canadian federal election in September 1867.
+His federal parliamentary career spanned 15 years, concluding with his retirement in 1887.

-The Wallace Farm has been home to six generations of the Wallace Family have worked and lived on this farm.
-The present house was to replace the original homestead, which was destroyed by fire.
-Hay is still harvested and cattle still graze the land.
+The Wallace Farm has been home to six generations of the Wallace family since 1792.
+The existing house replaced the original homestead destroyed by fire.
+Today, hay is still harvested and cattle continue to graze the land.

-The Wallace Farm is a good example of a rural vernacular farmhouse from the late 19th century.
-The present dwelling was built in 1884 by John Wallace in 1884, it stands as a testament to his enduring legacy.
+The John Wallace Farm exemplifies a rural vernacular farmhouse from the late 19th century.
+Built by John Wallace in 1884, it stands as a testament to his enduring legacy.